kadreio/relativistic/README.md

 # Relativistic

-Relativistic is Terraform, Helm, and custom configuration to be able to deploy an production grade open source data stack quickly.
+Relativistic is a Terraform, Helm, and custom configuration project to be able to deploy an production grade open source data stack quickly.

 The data landscape is [overwhelming](https://mattturck.com/landscape/mad2023.pdf), with thousands of offerings across dozens of categories.
-As AI and other data initiatives becomes more and more core to every technology business's core strategy, determining what is the right set of tools for you is a daunting task.
+As AI and other data initiatives become more and more central to every technology business's core strategy, determining the right set of tools for you is a daunting task.

 Relativistic's goal is to be an opinionated but flexible configuration platform to deploy best in class tools easily.
 It comes out of the box with a set of configured terraform helm modules to deploy curated tooling, and, as it's simply a TF module itself, is extensible so that other tooling can easily be deployed to the same clusters.

 ### Origin

 [Kadre](https://kadre.io), an AI and Data consultancy, after setting up many "modern data stacks" found that the same problems were having to be solved over and over.
-Often times "free" open source projects were discounted in favor of managed services, as the up front cost of deployment was too high.
+Oftentimes, "free" open source projects were discounted in favor of managed services, as the upfront cost of deployment was too high.
 After 2-3 years, companies were looking at bills north of $200,000, needing to migrate to the standard tools anyway.

 ## Tooling Categories